Do you fume when something goes against your wish?

 Consider Kicking Out Furry Bedmates

 Cats can be active in the late-night and early morning hours, and dogs may scratch, sniff, and snore you awake.
-More than half of people who sleep with their pets say the animals disturb their slumber, according to a survey from the Mayo Clinic Sleep Disorders Center.
+According to a survey from the Mayo Clinic Sleep Disorders Center, more than half of people who sleep with their pets say the animals disturb their slumber.

 Check Your Pillow Position